-(c) In the H120 district spires, steeples, stair access ways, antennas, cupolas, chimneys, flagpoles, ventilators, tanks, elevator equipment rooms and similar architectural features and/or mechanical spaces, occupying in the aggregate not more than 30 percent of the total roof area, and not used for human habitation, may be erected to a reasonable and necessary height, not to exceed an additional 20 feet above the maximum building height established herein.
+(c)(d) In the H120 district spires, steeples, stair access ways, antennas, cupolas, chimneys, flagpoles, ventilators, tanks, elevator equipment rooms and similar architectural features and/or mechanical spaces, occupying in the aggregate not more than 30 percent of the total roof area, and not used for human habitation, may be erected to a reasonable and necessary height, not to exceed an additional 20 feet above the maximum building height established herein.
 Notwithstanding anything to the contrary in this section, any enclosure above the maximum height for any enclosed elements of the building shall be less than 15 square feet.
 All rooftops and elements shall be designed in such a way that said elements meet the spirit and intent of the Design Guidelines, do not present a cluttered or drab appearance, and are consistent with the overall aesthetics of the property, as determined by the Planning and Zoning Board as part of Design Review.

-(d) Regulations regarding stories, extensions in certain districts are as follows:
+(d)(e) Regulations regarding stories, extensions in certain districts are as follows:

-(1) An area in an H40 or H120 district, at least 42 inches below grade, that is used primarily for off-street parking spaces shall not be considered a story for the purpose of determining the number of stories allowed in section 90-155, however notwithstanding same, any height restriction herein shall not be exceeded.

-(2) Underground facilities in an H120 district used primarily for off-street parking spaces may extend into the side and rear yards to the property lines, provided the top surface of such extensions is not more than five feet above grade.
-However, where such extensions are used for driveways leading to building entrances, the top surface of such extensions shall not
+- (1) An area in an H40 or H120 district, at least 42 inches below grade, that is used primarily for off-street parking spaces shall not be considered a story for the purpose of determining the number of stories allowed in section 90-155, however notwithstanding same, any height restriction herein shall not be exceeded. - (2) Underground facilities in an H120 district used primarily for off-street parking spaces may extend into the side and rear yards to the property lines, provided the top surface of such extensions is not more than five feet above grade.
+However, where such extensions are used for driveways leading to building entrances, the top surface of such extensions shall not be more than eight feet above grade.

-Commented [MOU98]: This sentence was re-worded to more accurately reflect what appears to have been the original intent be more than eight feet above grade.
 In all cases, the front yard setback shall be landscaped in accordance with section 90-194.